ARMmbed/mbed-os-example-ble/README.md

 * [NUCLEO_F411RE]: Some BLE examples doesn't work with the X-NUCLEO BLE shield.
 See [#40](https://github.com/ARMmbed/mbed-os-example-ble/issues/40)
 * [NRF5] Impossible to debug or flash the examples with IAR: See [#39](https://github.com/ARMmbed/mbed-os-example-ble/issues/39)

+### License and contributions

+The software is provided under Apache-2.0 license.
+Contributions to this project are accepted under the same license.
+Please see contributing.md for more info.

+This project contains code from other projects.
+The original license text is included in those source files.
+They must comply with our license guide